electrode-io/fynpo/README.md

 ### Package Resolution and Layout

 As a package manager, the top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
 It's easier to view and smaller in size.
-Extra versions of a module will be installed under a directory `__fv_`, and linked through symlinks or [flat-module].
+Extra versions of a module will be installed under a directory `__fv_` and linked with symlink or dir junction on Windows.

 `fyn` has an asynchronous and concurrent dependency resolution engine that is 100% compatible with node's nesting design, and properly handles `optionalDependencies`.